tensor4all/TCIAlgorithms.jl/notebooks/bse_3d.md

 end;
 ```

-As discussed above, to contract two MPSs, we turn the first one into an MPO.
+As discussed above, to contract two MPSs, the function `makevertsdiagonal` turns the first one into an MPO.
 For technical reasons, This requires a couple of steps:
 1. Convert `ProjContainer{ProjTensorTrain}` into `ProjMPSContainer`, essentially a `Vector{ProjMPS}`. `ProjMPS` is backed by `ITensors.MPS` which supports tensors of heterogeneous order within a single tensor train.
 The following steps are performed for each tensor train/patch.
 2. Separate off the $\omega$ indices into their own tensors: